marcpaelinck/gamelan-notation/data/README.md

 Instrument description consists of two files.
 - **Instruments file**: a list of all instruments in the orchestra (orchestra is the same as instrument group).
 - **Tag file**: a list of tags or labels used in the notation file to denote the instruments with the corresponding instrument positions as listed in the Instruments file.
 This allows to process existing notation files without the need to rename the instrument tags.
+- **Rules file**: Generic description of rules.
+The tabe currently contains two types of rules.
+The kempyung equivalent for each note, and a rule indicating how a notation line should be applied to each instrument in case a tag represents more than one instrument.

 The term *position* denotes either the physical position on a single instrument that is played by more than one player (reyong), or one of multiple parts played on the same instrument type (polos, sangsih)